jgaa/shinysocks/README.md

 ## Background

 I sometimes use VPN.
-In one case, I have a VPN access only from a Windows 7 virtual machine trough some proprietary "security by obscurity" VPN software.
-In order to work efficiently, I need to connect my Linux workstation to that VPN.
+In one case, I had VPN access only from a Windows 7 virtual machine trough some proprietary "security by obscurity", obscenely expensive enterprise VPN software.
+In order to work efficiently, I needed to connect my Linux workstation to that VPN.
 Network routing and IP forwarding seems not to work, so the second best option in my case is SOCKS.
 Socks trough Putty works, kind of.
 It's slow and unreliable.